unitymakesus/adanc/wp-content/plugins/popup-maker/readme.txt

 == Changelog ==

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.10.1 - 04/21/2020 =
+* Fix: Typo in filter name caused extra p tags.
+* Fix: Add wp version check to prevent calling block functions on older versions or classicpress.
+* Fix: Font Awesome support now works for v4 fonts.

+= v1.10.0 - 04/20/2020 =
+* Feature: Display presets for top bar, bottom right slide-ins, full-screen popups & bottom left notifications to make it simple to get common setups done much quicker
+* Feature: Popup Trigger inline text format for the block editor.
+* Feature: Turn any block in Gutenberg block editor into a popup trigger.
+* Feature: Font Awesome support added to close button text setting.
+* Feature: Play a sound when a popup is opened.
+Choose from 5 included sounds or upload your own.
+* Feature: Insert customizable [popup_cookie] shortcode on thank you pages when using non-integrated forms.
+* Tweak: Add option to disable or adjust the padding-right added to body.
+* Tweak: Remove Freemius integration from Popup Maker.
+* Improvement: Detect file permission issues with Asset Caching functionality.
+* Improvement: Update popup content filters to match core, including responsive image handling.
+* Fix: Prevent popups from going off the screen when using center position for a tall popup.
+* Fix: Bug in slide animation origin positioning for bottom or right origins.
+* Fix: Bug where Middle Center caused tall popups to hang off the screen on small screens.
+* Fix: Typo in admin editor CSS path.
+* Fix: Bug on fresh installs where default theme's close position is wrong.

+= v1.9.2 - 03/26/2020 =
+* Tweak: Add support for WP 5.4's new method of adding custom fields to the nav menu editor.

 = v1.9.1 - 02/13/2020 =
 * Fix: JS error when MailChimp for WordPress was active but no forms on the page.